-This section is based on the Historical Context Overview Report: Landscape, Lake and Ways of Life in Saugeen Shores prepared as part of this Cultural Heritage Master Plan project.
+This section is based on the Historical Context Overview Report: Landscape, Lake and Ways of Life in Saugeen Shores (attached as a supporting document to this report) prepared as part of this Cultural Heritage Master Plan project.
 The Historical Context Overview Report provides a more detailed overview of existing heritage designated properties in the community and how those cultural heritage resources fit into larger the larger historical context in Saugeen Shores.
 This section provides an abbreviated version of the Historical Context Overview as it informs the cultural heritage resources valued in Saugeen Shores today.
 A review of larger historical themes in the community and representative cultural heritage resources can also serve to bring to light the resources and storied places that remain unexplored, untold or unprotected.
 These are gaps that can be considered to ensure that the many storied places are told in different voices, celebrating diversity and deeper perspective.